ENSpunks/ENSLikeProtocol/README.md

 ENS Like Protocol (ELP) is a opensource system and method for liking content across the web built on gasless ENS records.

-ENSpunks previously launched $❤️, a non-financial token that collectively owned [LikeButton.eth](https://LikeButton.eth.limo).  $❤️ was popular within the ENS community as a way for one ENS user to send another ENS user ❤️ onchain.
+ENSpunks previously launched $❤️, a non-financial token that collectively owned LikeButton.eth.  $❤️ was popular within the ENS community as a way for one ENS user to send another ENS user ❤️ onchain.
 One dev from the ENS community built a $❤️ chrome extension making it easy to give ❤️ on Twitter, and the eth.photos integrated a ❤️ counter in their ENS profiles.
-However, likebutton.eth was operated as a public good while failing to obtain public goods funding and network fees slowed adoption.
+Notwithstanding community and developer support, network fees slowed adoption and likebutton.eth operated as a public good while failing to obtain public goods funding.

-Using IPFS and CCIP-Read infrastructure ELP will build on and improve likebutton.eth.
-Specifically, ELP will be a tokenless and gasless method for creating "❤️ ENS records" that users can point to specific content across the web.
-More generally, ELP is a new type of DApp built on ENS records.
+ELP will take the lessons learned with likebutton.eth and improve upon it with IPFS, CCIP-Read and ENS records.
+Moreover, ELP will be a tokenless and gasless method for creating "❤️ ENS records" users can add that point to specific content across the web.
 ELP hopes to help ENS records scale to 1 million users with a ENS record set and then scale to 1 million daily active users setting ENS records.

 | ENS Record Managers      | Gas Free Records | ENS Record DApps      | ENS Record profile/Gateway|
 | ----------- | ----------- | ----------- | ----------- |